Hiteshydv001/Pink_sweat/README.md

 ## 📬 Contact

-For questions, suggestions, or more information, please reach out to our team at [inprogress](mailto:inprogress).
+For questions, suggestions, or more information, please reach out to our team.

 ---